Kn0tzer/BlipBox/README.md

 BlipBox combines 5 already existing services: [AutoHotKey](https://www.autohotkey.com/), [Blip](https://blip.net/), [Discord](https://discord.com), [Catbox](https://catbox.moe/), and [Pixeldrain](https://pixeldrain.com/).

 ### [AutoHotKey](https://www.autohotkey.com/)
-BlipBox itself is written in AutoHotKey, a fast, windows only scripting language, with good built in logging, and almost no boilerplate.
+BlipBox itself is written in AutoHotKey, a fast scripting language with built in logging.

 ### [Blip](https://blip.net/)
 Blip is the core of the p2p side of BlipBox.
 Blip allows for Airdrop like functionality across nearly all platforms, is fast, easy to setup, and supports file transfer across all networks.